Osiris: Etymology of the name

+Osiris was sometimes depicted with black skin, symbolizing the underworld deities and fertility of the Nile floodplain.

 Osiris is a Latin transliteration of the Ancient Greek Ὄσιρις /el/, which in turn is the Greek adaptation of the original name in the Egyptian language.
 In Egyptian hieroglyphs the name appears as wsjr, which some Egyptologists instead choose to transliterate as ꜣsjr or jsjrj.
 Since hieroglyphic writing lacks vowels, Egyptologists have vocalized the name in various ways, such as Asar, Ausar, Ausir, Wesir, Usir, or Usire.

 Several proposals have been made for the etymology and meaning of the original name; as Egyptologist Mark J. Smith notes, none are fully convincing.
 Most take wsjr as the accepted transliteration, following Adolf Erman: